rpicard/explore-flask/8-templates.md

 * Use Jinja for templating.
 * Jinja has two kinds of delimeters: `{% ... %}` and `{{ ... }}`.
 The first one is used to execute statements such as for-loops or assign values, the latter prints the result of the contained expression to the template.
 * Templates should go in _myapp/templates/_ — i.e. a directory inside of the application package.
-* The structure of the _templates/_ directory should mirror the URL structure of the app.
+* I recommend that the structure of the _templates/_ directory mirror the URL structure of the app.
 * You should have a top-level _layout.html_ in _myapp/templates_ as well as one for each section of the site.
 The former extend the latter.
 * Macros are like functions made-up of template code.
 * Filters are functions made-up of Python code and used in templates.